michaelpatrickpurcell/castle-of-magic/README.md

 On your turn you can choose to turn one of these cards face up instead of manipulating the shrines.
 The ritual spell will be cast when all eight ritual cards have been turned face up. -->

+Your score will depend on how many of your objectives you accomplish.
-The wizards who accomplish the most of their secret objectives will be the winners.
+The players with the highest scores will win the game.

 ## Components
 - 54 Cards: